hycsg/csvquery/README.md

 ### Operators

-Stores all the valid query operator keywords.
+Stores all the valid query operator keywords as attributes.
 Using this class is optional as you can just use the keyword strings instead.

-#### Attributes

 - **equal** = "eq"
 - **not_equal** = "neq"